webcoder31/pypl2mp3/README.md

 - `-t, --thresh <level>`: Shazam match threshold (0-100, default: 50)
 - `-p, --prompt`: Prompt to set ID3 tags and cover art for each song

+This command attempts to batch retrieve "junk" song metadata from YouTube and then Shazam and automatically fix MP3 filenames.
+It also provides an interactive prompt mode to validate or fix the retrieved metadata for each of the selected songs and rename the MP3 files accordingly.

 ---

 ### `untag` – Remove metadata from songs